-Prerequisite: Permission of instructor.
+Prerequisite: Permission of faculty.

-Capstone problem solving course for biology majors.
-Upon completion of this course students will be able to: (1) use library and Internet resources to gather, organize, and understand information; (2) understand the application of biology to real world issues; (3) be able to analyze a real world issue from a scientific, political, economic and social perspective; (4) effectively and clearly communicate scientific information in written and oral form.
+Capstone problem-solving course required for all biology majors.
+Upon completion of this course, students will: (1) use library and internet resources to gather, organize, and understand information; (2) apply biological principles and information to real world issues; (3) analyze real world issues from a scientific, political, economic and social perspective; (4) effectively and clearly communicate scientific information in written and oral form.